lmstudio-ai/venvstacks/_sources/development/index.rst.txt

 archives that include those launch modules).

-If the original PR is not correct, then it can be retriggered by closing and reopening the PR once the relevants fixes have been implemented.
+If the original PR is not correct, then it can be retriggered by closing and reopening the PR once the relevant fixes have been implemented.